sails101/file-uploads/README.md

 ## Trying it out

 Clone this repo, `npm install`, then start the server with `sails lift`.

-> Or deploy it on Heroku:
+Or deploy it on Heroku with:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Then...

 #### Upload file(s) to disk